 Limbal Stem Cell Deficiency

 The cornea, the outer surface of the eye, is constantly refreshed by stem cells that reside in neighboring tissue.
 But some people just don’t have enough of these stem cells, called limbal stem cells, to make enough new cornea cells.
 CIRM-funded researcher are trying to correct this condition, limbal stem cell deficiency, by retrieving the few existing limbal stem cells, and using various techniques to expand them in the laboratory until there are enough cells to rebuild a healthy cornea.

 University of Southern California

 This team is using embryonic stem cells to produce the support cells, or RPE cells, needed to replace those lost in AMD.
 Because these cells exist in a thin sheet in the back of the eye, they are assembling these sheets in the lab by growing the RPE cells on synthetic scaffolds.
 These sheets are then surgically implanted into the eye.
 They are testing the human embryonic stem cell-derived RPE cells in a Phase 1/2a clinical trial to treat the advanced dry form of AMD.

 For retinitis pigmentosa, the team is using donor tissue to isolate cells that are part way down the path from neural stem cells to adult eye tissue.
 These retinal progenitor cells are grown in large quantities in the lab and then injected into the eye.
 The team suggests the cells could help in two ways.
 They may be able to protect the photoreceptors not yet damaged by the disease, and they may be able to form new photoreceptors to replace those already lost.
-The team is testing the safety of transplanting human retinal progenitor cells into patients with RP in a phase 1/2 clinical trial that is now completed.
+The team tested the safety of transplanting human retinal progenitor cells into patients with RP in a phase 1/2 clinical trial that is now completed.
 CIRM is now funding a Phase 2 trial, sponsored by a jCyte, that is testing this treatment in a larger group of RP patients (see trial below).